-In their recent article, The Manifest asked L+R Co-founder and Director of Strategy, Alex Levin, what his thoughts were on his reactions to usage statics between the engagement of individual age groups.
-L+R’s creative drive for deeper knowledge of human computer interaction lends itself to our work with social media digital product development for organizations as Global Citizen, Jammcard, and Footlocker.
-This feature gives insights to our ongoing passion to share.
+In their recent article, The Manifest asked L+R Co-founder and Director of Strategy, Alex Levin, what his reactions were to usage statics between the engagement in Social Media Apps by individual age groups.
+L+R’s creative drive for deeper knowledge of human computer interaction lends itself to our work with specialized social network product development for organizations as Global Citizen, Jammcard, and Footlocker.
+This feature shares insights to our ongoing passion to learn and grow.

 Levin mentioned the “90-9-1 Rule” that is an interpretation of the trends of internet creation and consumption.